chaoszhang/ASTER/README.md

 # Announcements

+## Available on Bioconda

+We thank Dirk-Jan M. van Workum, Joshua Zhuang, and many other contributors who make ASTER available on [Bioconda](https://bioconda.github.io/recipes/aster/README.html).

-## Integrated in Phylosuite (NEW)
+## Integrated in Phylosuite

 Many ASTER tools have been integrated in [PhyloSuite](http://phylosuite.jushengwu.com/), an integrated and scalable desktop platform for streamlined molecular sequence data management and evolutionary phylogenetics studies.

 ## GUI for Windows users

-Please check out our software with GUI.
+Please check out our software with GUI for ASTRAL, ASTRAL-Pro, and wASTRAL.
 Simply download the [zip file](https://github.com/chaoszhang/ASTER/archive/refs/heads/Windows.zip), extract the contents, enter `exe` folder, and click `aster-gui.exe`.

 ## Bug Reports